AbeerOsman/Plants-Challenge2/README.md

 Plant Care reminders 🌿

-Planto is a SwiftUI-based iOS app that helps plant lovers keep their plants healthy and thriving.
+Planto is a SwiftUI-based (iOS 26+) app that helps plant lovers keep their plants healthy and thriving.
 The app allows users to set, edit, and manage watering reminders for different plants, track their progress, and receive local notifications when it’s time to care for a plant.

 ------------------------------------------------------------------------------------------------------------------------------------